Luka Juričić (footballer)

-Luka Juričić (born 25 November 1996) is a professional footballer who plays as a striker for Armenian Premier League club Pyunik.
+Luka Juričić (born 25 November 1996) is a professional footballer who plays as a striker for Bosnian Premier League club Borac Banja Luka.
 Born in Germany, he has represented Bosnia and Herzegovina at under-19 level.

 Career

 In 2015, when Juričić suffered several serious knee injuries that almost ended his career, he was out for almost two years but managed to recover and continue his career.

 Pyunik

 On 3 July 2022, Armenian Premier League club Pyunik announced the signing of Juričić.
 On 8 February 2023, Juričić extended his contract with Pyunik until the end of the 2023/24 season.

+CFR Cluj

+On 22 August 2023, Juričić signed for Romanian Liga I club CFR Cluj.

+Pyunik loan

+On 19 January 2024, Juričić returned to Pyunik on loan for the rest of the season.